 Skull door knobs: creepy or the best thing ever? #Shopping#doors#gothic#lighting July 27 | Megan Finley Horowitz meggyfin I am floored and excited to share with you these amazing skull door knobs.
 I can't tell if I would LOVE to encounter these in a home, or if it would freak my shit out to have these guys sneak up on me.
 You know what else is EXTRA crazy about these knobs?
 These include an LED Crystal Touch Backlight, which means these puppies light up when you touch them.
 Which means that's an added bonus of extra shock factor, PLUS at night it'll provide just enough light to see where you are going without having to switch on a light!
 What do you think?
 Would these freak you out in a good way or a bad way?
 (By the way, you can check out more info on these knobs, including the various prices and some good customer feedback, over on Amazon.)
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How can I help my cat settle in after our move?
 NEXT An adorkable, omnom-y kitchen with "spice invaders" and Sonic the hedgehog Show/Hide comments [ 18 ] I want these all over my house, immediately.
 13 agree Reply LOVE!
 1 agrees Reply These are HELLA COOL!
 Reply My vote is for "best thing ever", for sure.
 2 agree Reply WANT!
 1 agrees Reply Good, I LOVE that you guys are digging these.
 Because I'm staunchly in the "best thing ever" camp mahself. 😉 1 agrees Reply Oh my….. amazing… just amazing!
 I want these all over my house!
 Reply I NEED THIS.
 Reply Modify this so that the nose can be twisted and pushed to make the door actually lock, and it would be totally and completely made of win.
 I'd also vote for a china-cabinet-knob-sized version.
 3 agree Reply Does the knob on the other side of the door light up when you touch it?
 I would totally scare the crap out of my husband and/or cats with that!!
 5 agree Reply These are awesome, and don't even register on my creep-dar after seeing baby's head rock climbing holds at our local climbing gym.
 They didn't come up for me, because the climb is out way out of my skill level, but my husband said they add a crazy level of extra mental challenge to a pretty difficult physical challenge.
 They're high up, and from the ground they look like solid and good holds to grasp… until you go to grab them and realize what they are.
 Freaky.
 Anyway, I feel like after observing that I could easily handle opening a door with a skull doorknob.
 So… best thing ever, for sure.
 1 agrees Reply They don't really appeal to me, but I think they could really appreciate them in the right kitsched out pad or as a seasonal touch for someone that goes all out for Halloween.
 Creepy, though?
 Not at all.
 Reply oh man, I want one in every room please Reply Totally love!
 We have crystal door knobs all over our apartment now and I just adore it, and I've always been a big fan of skeletons so a skull version of our current handles would be extra sweet 🙂 Reply Would love drawer size ones Reply I would like to know where I can purchase these skull door knobs and what they cost Reply OMG want!!!!!!!!!!!!!!!!!!!!!
 Reply My Nephew is redoing his house Joe and his wife both like skull things so when I saw these I thought of them !
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.